Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 - You have a cancer that tests positive for

-- You have a cancer that is stage T1,T2 or T3 and if you have cancer in your lymph nodes, these are on the same side of the neck and they measure no more than 6cm across (N1, N2a or N2b).
-However, if you are a smoker (or have smoked in the last 2 years) and you have N2b cancer, you cannot take part
+- You have a cancer that is stage T1,T2 or T3 and you don’t have cancer in your lymph nodes (N0), or if you have cancer in your lymph nodes, these are on the same side of the neck and they measure no more than 6cm across (N1, N2a or N2b).
+However, if you are a smoker (or have smoked in the last 6 months) and you have N2b cancer, you cannot take part.
+Vaping does not count as smoking

 - Your medical team have decided that your cancer can be removed through the mouth (using a technique called transoral surgery) and a neck dissection

-- You are fit and well enough to have treatment
+- You are fit and well enough to have surgery followed by radiotherapy

 - You are willing to use reliable contraception during treatment if there is any chance that you or your partner could become pregnant